unit 3 INDIAN ECONOMICS

 provisions are necessary to provide source of sustenance in case of disability or death of the main

-2. Unorganized Sector: The sectors which evade most of the laws and don’t follow the system come under
+breadwinner of the family without which the dependents will face a bleak future. - Unorganized Sector: The sectors which evade most of the laws and don’t follow the system come under

 unorganized sector.
 Small shopkeepers, some small scale manufacturing units keep